“The Embrace,” a memorial honoring Dr. Martin Luther and Coretta Scott King, located near Parkman Bandstand

 Today, the Common is the scene of sports, protests, and events large and small.
 Yet for all its adaptation to modern life, the Common remains a green retreat remindful of its storied past.

 Brewer Fountain Plaza Brewer Fountain Plaza is a popular destination on the Boston Common.
-The Friends of the Public Garden is excited to announce that the following four food trucks have been selected for our 2017 rotating food truck program at the Brewer Fountain Plaza on the Boston Common (near Park Street Station).
-All trucks will start vending at 11 am and the program will run through November.
+The Friends of the Public Garden is excited to announce that from April through October, Plaza visitors can enjoy a rotating food truck program and other plaza programming at the Plaza on Boston Common (near Park Street Station).
 Learn more.

 The original Common was gently rolling scrubland, sloping gradually from Beacon Hill to the tidal marshes of Back Bay.
 The original water line roughly followed today’s Charles Street.
 It was only lightly wooded, with perhaps three trees of notable size, including the legendary “Great Elm.”
 Of the four original hills and three ponds, only Flagstaff Hill and the Frog Pond are now discernible.

 The seventeenth-century Common, rough and rural, was well suited as a pasture, its primary purpose.
 The village herd of seventy milk cows grazed peacefully, watched over by a town-appointed keeper.
 The Common was also a frequent site for hangings and other forms of execution of murderers, thieves, deserters, pirates, “witches,” and religious dissenters, especially Quakers.